For sources and more details, click here

 see also Cyclopedia of SA biography

-1. John DEWAR was born 1853 in Edinburgh, Scotland and died 03 Jul 1930 in Norwood, SA.
+1. John DEWAR was born 1853 in Edinburgh, Scotland, son of William DEWAR and Mary (Margaret) FERGUSON, and died 03 Jul 1930 in Norwood, SA.
 He married Frances JENKINS 26 Mar 1878 in Port MacDonnell, SA.
 She was born 1857 in Portland, Victoria and died 21 Feb 1953 in Norwood, SA, daughter of John JENKINS.

 Other events in the life of John DEWAR

 Burial: Payneham Cemetery, SA

 i.
 2. William John DEWAR was born 21 Aug 1878 in Port MacDonnell, SA and died 19 Jul 1946 in Queensland

 ii.
 Albert George DEWAR was born 30 Mar 1880 in Millicent, SA and died 28 Jul 1967 in Toorak Gardens, SA